-Can I take Advil with NyQuil?
+Can I take NyQuil with Advil?

 Understanding NyQuil’s Active Ingredients

-NyQuil is a popular over-the-counter medication used to treat cold and flu symptoms.
-It contains a combination of three active ingredients:
+Vicks NyQuil is a popular over-the-counter medication for cold and flu symptoms.

 - Acetaminophen (a pain reliever and fever reducer).